 The carrying of a gun is so that we will have the best tool within reach should we ever need it.
 The gun is the tool we choose because it can effectively stop an attacker.
 Yes, it is a lethal tool, one that carries with it a huge responsibility to be safe.
 This is what Clint meant when he said the above.
 We must be aware at all times of the huge responsibility we have when we carry our guns.
 So I believe it is important for us to “feel” it and know that it is there.
 With time, you will feel naked without your gun on you and if you are ever required to use it to save your life, believe me, it will all be worth it.

 No, carrying a gun is not comfortable it is a comfort.
 Are there ways to make it feel better?
 Of course!
-We have many options of concealed carry holsters that make carrying as comfortable as it can be!
+There are many options of concealed carry holsters that make carrying as comfortable as it can be!
+In fact, we have a page dedicated to the holster manufactures we trust the most!
+You can find that list here: Where to Shop.

 I am afraid people will be able to see my gun while I am carrying it!